DEFRA/software-development-standards/processes/credential_exposure.md

 If it was the last commit on master, you can get away a `git commit --amend` and a `git push -f` if you have the rights.

 Else you will need to follow a much more involved strategy.
 GitHub provide a [guide](https://help.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository).
-If you are unsure contact the development community or speak to our principle developers.
+If you are unsure contact the development community or speak to our principal developers.

 ## Remove caches